What's in your skincare?

 Niacinamide (or nicotinamide) is part of the vitamin B complex and it plays an essential role in maintaining a healthy skin barrier.
 It does this through reducing transepidermal water loss, increasing ceramide content and facilitating skin cell differentiation - all of which improve the moisture content of the epidermis.

 Ceramides contribute to 40% of the lipid bilayer - the glue that holds our skin cells together to form the protective barrier.
 They come in many different forms which are widely used in cosmetics to boost hydration in the skin, prevent dehydration and regulate what goes in and out of the skin.

-Squalane naturally occurs in plants, animals and humans and it’s one of the most common lipids produced by the skin.
+Squalane is a naturally occurring substance and it’s one of the most common lipids produced by the skin.
 The quantity of squalane in the skin decreases drastically by age 30 which contributes to the development of dry skin.

-It’s great staple oil as its saturated structure makes it much more stable than its family member squalene, it doesn’t have a greasy feel and it has added antioxidant and anti-bacterial effects - perfect for acne prone skin.
+It’s a great staple oil as its saturated structure makes it a lot more stable than its family member squalene, Additionally, it doesn’t have a greasy feel and it has added antioxidant and anti-bacterial effects - perfect for acne prone skin.